What Is Formative Assessment? The Key To Student Success

 • adding stretch and challenge.

-Teachers can use formative assessment to empower students to reflect on their own learning and to understand and take the necessary steps to reach their learning goals themselves.
-This supports the development of students’ metacognitive strategies and helps them to take a more active role in their learning.
+Formative assessments empower students to reflect on their own learning, understand and take steps to reach their learning goals.
+This supports the development of students’ metacognitive strategies and helps them take a more active role in their learning.

 Download Free Resources